edlabo/edlabo.github.io/index.md

-I support scientific research, data sharing, and publishing in a variety of fields, including geology, marine science, ecology, and wildlife biology.
+As a Data Curator, I provide data and information management from documentation and metadata to data preservation, sharing, and publishing.
+Quality, accuracy, integrity, and accessibility are my primary focus in any data project.
+I have experience in a variety of fields, including geology, marine science, ecology, and wildlife biology.
 I am especially interested in knowledge preservation and legacy data rescue at the intersection of science and history.

 ORCID: [0000-0002-2510-9948](https://orcid.org/0000-0002-2510-9948 "ORCID")